Refined unramified cohomology of schemes

 Bloch \cite{bloch-compositio} used Bloch--Ogus theory \cite{BO} and the Weil conjectures, proven by Deligne \cite{deligne}, to construct a map

 which agrees with the Abel--Jacobi map on homologically trivial cycles in the case where $k=\C$, see \cite[Proposition 3.7]{bloch-compositio}.
-We start by using the ideas of the present paper to construct Bloch's map without Bloch--Ogus theory \cite{BO}, but only relying on Deligne's proof of the Weil conjectures.
-The latter is needed in the following:
+To give a description of Bloch's map in the present context, we need the following.

 \begin{lemma} Let $k$ be an algebraically closed field and let $\ell$ be a prime that is invertible in $k$.
 Let $X$ be a smooth projective variety over $k$.
 Then the image of

 via the composition